sun/staticreflection/README.md

 memory.

 High memory consumption can be a problem, because PHP's default memory limit is very small.
-Even if it was increased, loading hundreds or even thousands of classes may easily exceed a custom limit, too.
+Even if it was increased, just loading hundreds or even thousands of classes may easily exceed a custom limit, too.

-If you need to reflect 1,000+ classes (e.g., tests), then, on average, 3x times more PHP files are loaded into memory, which can result in a peak memory consumption of 120+ MB by the total loaded code only — even though you only care for the filtered 1k.
+When reflecting 1,000+ classes (e.g., tests), then, on average, 3x times more PHP files are loaded into memory, which can result in a peak memory consumption of 120+ MB by the total loaded code only — even though you only care for the filtered 1k.

-In the worst/ideal case, you're just trying to generate a _list_ of available/discovered classes, without using them immediately (e.g., for a UI/CLI selection or swappable/configurable plugin implementations).
+In the worst/ideal case, you're just trying to generate a _list_ of available classes, without using them immediately (e.g., for a UI/CLI selection or swappable/configurable plugin implementations).

 `ReflectionClass` provides the same API as the native `\ReflectionClass`.